 Yes, it was before the days that I saw the light and went to the country side of music.
 Unfortunately my "clever" announcing has not gotten better.

-This year's theme is "Heroes" and it kicks off Friday around 6 p.m. with a fireworks show at dark.
+It kicks off Friday around 6 p.m. with a fireworks show at dark.
 Saturday includes a parade that starts at 7 p.m.
 They have food including the best chicken BBQ around, I might be biased but it's true.

 The reason is Mary Vandervort would call the numbers and whenever she picked the ball N-40, she would say "40" in a falsetto voice and everybody (including me) would repeat it.

 I would even say "40" when she wasn't calling the game.
-We lost her November 13th, 2017 and we all miss her so much.
+We lost her Mary on November 13th, 2017 and we all miss her so much.
 So here's to you Mary..."40."

-The field days is an annual event held Father's Day weekend to benefit the Warren Township Volunteer Fire Company with the proceeds helping maintain the fire department.
+The field days is an annual event held on Father's Day weekend to benefit the Warren Township Volunteer Fire Company with the proceeds helping maintain the fire department.

-Speaking of Father's, I'm proud to say that my Dad has been a volunteer for as long as I can remember.
+Speaking of Fathers, I'm proud to say that my Dad has been a volunteer for as long as I can remember.
 Where else can you go and pitch a dime to win a dish or cup?
-Tara saves her dimes all year for this game and we usually go home with around 20 treasures from this game.
+Tara saves her dimes all year for this game and we usually go home with around 20 treasures.

 To find out more about the Field Days and the Volunteer Fire Department, go here.
 Apparently you can go home again and I look forward to seeing the fireworks with Tara on Friday night.